 - History of exposure to loud sounds at work or leisure

 Hearing loss is usually gradual, and by identifying these symptoms, you’ve covered step one in the diagnosis process.
 But only an accurate hearing exam can reveal if you are having difficulty with specific sounds or if your hearing as a whole is suffering.
-Please contact our audiologists in Toronto today to schedule an exam if you have identified one or more of these common signs of a hearing loss.
+Please contact our hearing care professionals in Toronto today to schedule an exam if you have identified one or more of these common signs of a hearing loss.